 Personal Experience with the Dissertation Process

 Editors who are PhD’s have been through the process and understand what makes it work.
-They know what they need to provide to promote success, and their engagement with you, and with the process itself, is what makes this editorial service stand out above the others.
+They know what they need to provide to promote success.
+Our editors’ engagement with you, and with the process itself, is what makes Edit911 stand out above the rest.